 Energy & Gas Prices

-Unleashing American energy resources will provide relief to the pocketbooks of Michigan families while encouraging domestic job creation and securing long-term energy security.
-Unfortunately, many federal regulations can often inhibit the use of domestic energy and the construction of new infrastructure that is necessary for Michiganders to enjoy affordable energy.
+Unleashing American energy resources will provide relief to the pocketbooks of Michigan families while encouraging domestic job creation and securing long-term energy security and reliability.
+Unfortunately, federal regulations can often inhibit the use of domestic energy and the construction of new infrastructure that is necessary for Michiganders to enjoy affordable energy.

-Congress needs to get serious about developing an “all of the above” energy policy that ends our dependence on foreign oil, leads to cheaper utility bills and encourages job creation.
+Congress needs to get serious about developing an “all-of-the-above” America first energy strategy that will put our country back on the path to energy independence, leading to cheaper utility bills and job creation.
 In order to achieve energy independence, I believe a few commonsense steps can be taken:

-To make sure these energy resources make it into Michigan homes we must build the necessary infrastructure to transport domestic energy.
+To make sure these energy resources make it into Michigan homes, we must build and maintain the necessary infrastructure to transport domestic energy.

-American businesses and industry are currently investing over $100 billion in our nation’s electric infrastructure.
-The federal government can maximize this much needed investment by reducing and removing unnecessary burdensome red tape.
+American businesses and industry have invested billions in our nation’s electric infrastructure.
+The federal government can maximize this investment by reducing and removing unnecessary burdensome red tape.
 Reducing onerous regulations is a budget friendly way to spur and maximize investment in critical infrastructure such as our electric grid.

-In February 2017, I introduced bipartisan legislation, H.R.
-1109 with Rep. Debbie Dingell (D-MI) to reduce unnecessary paperwork burdens and bring down energy prices for American families.
-This legislation unties the hands of the Federal Energy Regulatory Commission’s hands and allows the commission to do what it does best, regulate electricity markets to ensure American rate payers are getting the most affordable and reliable electricity possible.
+I was also pleased President Trump signed into law my bill, H.R.
+1109, which I introduced with my colleague, Rep. Debbie Dingell (D-MI).
+Our bipartisan bill will reduce unnecessary paperwork burdens and bring down energy prices for American families.
+The legislation unties the hands of the Federal Energy Regulatory Commission’s (FERC) hands and allows the commission to do what it does best, regulate electricity markets to ensure American rate payers are getting the most affordable and reliable electricity possible.